A question many people ask me is: How can I go to Mexico on a budget?

 The cheapest flights are from major US cities of course, from as little as $160 return from cities like Denver, Houston, Chicago, and Philadelphia.

 From Europe, there are some excellent deals with return flights at £300 from UK cities (London, Manchester and Edinburgh).
-I source the cheapest flights I can find using the best tools on the web: Kiwi.com and Skyscanner.
+I source the cheapest flights I can find using the best tool on the web: Skyscanner.

 Public transport is relatively cheap and easy to use in Yucatan.